microsoft/botframework-cli/packages/orchestrator/README.md

   Entity - the "assess" command iterates through one ground-truth utterance at a time
         and compare its ground-truth entity array and prediction entity array.
         If an entity mention exists in both array, then it's a TP for the entity label's confusion matrix.
+        An entity mention is comprised of the entity name (label), start position in the utterance, and the length of the entity mention.
+An entity mention is considered a match to another only if these three components are exactly the same.
         FP and FN logic is similar to those for intent.
-However, there is no TN for evaluating entity mentions as there are too many possible entity mention candidates for an utterance, while there is only one or a small number of intent labels for an utterance.
-It is still possible to define a custom TN logic, such as an entity label is a TN if it does not exist in an utterance's ground-truth or prediction label arrays.
+However, there is no TN for evaluating entity mentions as there can be too many possible entity mention candidates for an utterance when consider the start-position and entity length.
+        On the other hand, number of intent labels for an utterance is usually one or a small number.
+        It is still possible to define a custom TN logic, such as an entity label is a TN if it does not exist in an utterance's ground-truth or prediction label arrays at all.
-        However as some important metrics such as precision, recall, and their combination, F1, do not rely on TN, so it's really necessary to calculate TN for evaluating entity predictions.
+        However as some important metrics such as precision, recall, and their combination (F1) do not rely on TN, so that it's really not necessary to collect TN for evaluating entity predictions.

-  By the way, sometimes an erroneous prediction file may contain some labeled utterances not in the ground-truth file.
+  By the way, sometimes an erroneous prediction file can contain some labeled utterances not in the ground-truth file.
 These utterances are called spurious, and they will be listed under the "Prediction Duplicates" tab in an evaluation report called "Spurious utterance and label pairs."

-  Once the serial of per-label binary confusion matrices are built, there are plenty of per-label metrics, which can then be consolidated using several averaging schemes.
+  Once the serial of per-label binary confusion matrices are built, there are plenty of per-label metrics, which can then be aggregated using several diverse averaging schemes.
   An evaluation report's "Metrics" tab contains several of them:

   0) Micro-Average - Orchestrator is essentially a multi-class ML learner and model, so evaluation can also be expressed